-Speaking this month we have:
+Speaking this month we would have had:

 1st.
-Janet Parsons – Palestine: Beyond the Wall
+Janet Parsons – Palestine: Beyond the Wall (rescheduled to December 2020)

 Palestine is a land of striking contrasts, from its ancient limestone hills crowned with scattered villages and more recently dense clusters of Israeli settlements, to the vast stretches of the Judean desert, rich in remarkable sites and buildings.
 Very few tours visit places like Mar Saba, Hisham’s Palace and the palm shaded oases of this beautiful landscape.

 Jan travelled through Palestine in 2017 with the Palestine Exploration Fund, meeting some of the hospitable Palestinian people across the West Bank including Bedouins and the Samaritan community with their ancient customs.
 We will visit the holy sites in Hebron, a volatile city where tensions run high, Qumran, home to the Dead Sea Scrolls and Temple Mount in Jerusalem – a significant site to the three major world religions.
 Jan’s talk will also address the impact of the Separation Wall in the context of the more recent history of Palestine.

 Jan Parsons was Chairman of Guildford Travel Club from 2013 – 2019.
 A keen photographer, her particular interest is visiting ancient and remote sites away from the tourist trail where travel, history, culture and archaeology meet.

 2nd.
 Andy Browning – Following in Family Footsteps. (rescheduled to October 2020)

 They say a picture paints a thousand words, well not this one.
 Having stared at the same unremarkable photo on his grandparent’s wall for years, Andy was surprised to discover not only was this picture taken in Sudan, but also the slightly dusty and angry looking man holding a bicycle was in fact his Great Grandfather – a revelation which could only lead to one thing.